thecardeaproject/cardea-enterprise-verifier-ui/CONTRIBUTING.md

 Commit messages should be formatted according to the [Conventional Commits](https://www.conventionalcommits.org/) style.

 Also, we require all contributors to agree to the [DCO](https://developercertificate.org/).
 Every commit must contain a DCO `Signed-off-by` line (we use the [DCO GitHub app](https://github.com/apps/dco) to enforce this).
-You can use something like [coderanger/dco](https://github.com/coderanger/dco) to automate this process.
+To automatically add this line, simply include the `-s` flag when executing `git commit`.

+Unfortunately, tools such as [coderanger/dco](https://github.com/coderanger/dco) will not work once you have installed the [Husky](https://github.com/typicode/husky) `commit-msg` hook that we use for linting commit messages.

 ### Test coverage